KIDS’ CAMPUS CHILD CARE CENTRE

 The safety and well-being of each child is priority at Kids’ Campus Child Care Centre.
 The staff work diligently to provide an environment that is safe, nurturing and responsive to meet the needs of the children; however, occurrences can sometimes take place that are considered serious.

-As of November 1, 2011, all serious occurrences that happen within Kids’ Campus Child Care Centre will be posted on a Serious Occurrence Notification Form beside the child care license located at the front entrance of the centre.
+All serious occurrences that happen within the Kids’ Campus Child Care Centre will be posted on a Serious Occurrence Notification Form beside the child care license located at the front entrance of the centre.
 The serious occurrence notification form will stay posted for ten days from the last update made on the form.
-It is important to mention that this is a new requirement that pertains to all licensed child care centres in Ontario.

 Licensed child care has always been required to file serious occurrences with the Ministry of Education, which is responsible for child care licensing.
 The serious occurrence posting requirement is new and is intended to support transparency and keep parents informed.